 Residential growth puts extra pressure on the use of good quality soils for agricultural purposes, and also can create adverse effects from the construction, location and dominance of new buildings.
 New development can also affect the open space character of residential and rural areas.
-Growth in the number of dwellings is likely to be an issue, as between 2006 and 2013 the district’s population increased by 3.5 per cent, while the number of dwellings increased by 8.8 per cent.
+Growth in the number of dwellings is likely to be an issue, as between 20013 and 2018 the district’s population increased by 9.1 per cent, while the number of dwellings increased by 5.3 per cent.

 As of 2009/10 there are a total of 1896 hectares of land zoned for residential and rural-residential purposes in the district.
-In 2012/13 there were 455 lots between 2,500 and 10,000 m² in the areas zoned Residential and Rural-Residential.
-No additional lots between 2,500 and 10,000 m² were granted subdivision consent in 2013/14 while four lots of this size were granted consent in 2014/15.
-One further lot was granted consent in 2015/16.
+In 2015/16 there were 460 lots between 2,500 and 10,000 m² in the areas zoned Residential and Rural-Residential.
+14 residential or rural-residential lots between 2,500m² and 1 hectare in area were granted consent in 2016/17, and 16 additional lots were granted consent in 2017/18.
+In 2018/19, 50 additional lots were granted consent.

-Between 2006/07 and 2015/16, 1077 new residential lots have been granted subdivision consents.
+Between 2008/09 and 2018/19, 935 new residential lots have been granted subdivision consents.
 This has included major developments such as:

-An 86 lot development in Banks Road, Matamata, in two stages from 2009/10 to 2010/11
+- An 86 lot development in Banks Road, Matamata, in two stages from 2009/10 to 2010/11.

 Development controls are in place for new developments to ensure any negative impacts are minimised.
 These include ‘maximum heights for buildings’, ‘yards’, ‘site coverage’, etc. The number of resource consents granted to breach development controls has generally followed the level of activity in residential subdivision and building construction over the last ten years.
 This suggests that, at this stage, the existing development controls are not creating increasing pressure on the efficient use of land.

-Since 2006/07, no resource consent applications have been declined for non-compliance with Council development controls.
+Since 2007/08, no resource consent applications have been declined for non-compliance with Council development controls.
 The potential cost of making a resource consent application may discourage people from submitting designs which contravene the development control rules.
 It’s possible that the costs involved with an unsuccessful resource consent application might offset the potential gain made from increased building intensity or height.

 During 2008, Council completed a plan change to amend the tree protection provisions within the District Plan.
-Previously, a resource consent was required to remove, or do any major work to any tree in the Residential Zone that was over 10 metres in height, which was deemed to be too restrictive.
+Previously, a resource consent was required to remove, or do any major work to any tree in the urban area that was over 10 metres in height, which was deemed to be too restrictive.
 In addition, changes to the Resource Management Act meant that only trees listed in a schedule of the District Plan could be protected.
 A process was undertaken to identify those trees which added to the amenity of the district and these were added to the schedule of outstanding or significant natural features and trees and other protected items.
 This plan change aimed to give confidence to whether or not resource consent was needed to remove a tree, and to also remove unnecessary restrictions.

 The plan change allows notable trees to be removed as a permitted activity if they are dead, dying or terminally damaged.
 This change has been reflected in the reduced number of consents granted for tree removal.